 He is now sharing his love.

-This blog post is a follow-up to Face Recognition in Python, so make sure you’ve gone through that first post.
+This tutorial is a follow-up to Face Recognition in Python, so make sure you’ve gone through that first post.

 As mentioned in the first post, it’s quite easy to move from detecting faces in images to detecting them in video via a webcam - which is exactly what we will detail in this post.